cucumber/docs/content/wiki/cucumber-backgrounder.md

   .  .  .
 ```

 The foregoing gives a sample of the form that feature files often take ( *sadly* ).
-These lines, called feature or scenario *steps* or *statements*, are the user interface to Cucumber testing.
-Those given above are written in the [Imperative Style](http://www.benmabey.com/2008/05/19/imperative-vs-declarative-scenarios-in-user-stories/) simply for illustrative purposes. **Never put statements that look anything like these in a feature file** ( *but you will* ).
-In practice, all those Then/And statements should be subsumed into one simple Declarative Style statement.
+These lines, called feature or scenario *steps* or *statements*, are the user
+interface to Cucumber testing.
+Those given above are written in the imperative
+style simply for illustrative purposes. **Never put statements that look
+anything like these in a feature file** ( *but you will* ).
+In practice, all
+those Then/And statements should be subsumed into one simple Declarative Style
+statement.
 For example: `I should create the Cucumber environment`.
+The messy
-The messy details of just what comprises a Cucumber environment are placed in the step definition files.
+details of just what comprises a Cucumber environment are placed in the step
+definition files.

 Instead, a feature should look more like this: